Roland Mengyi

-Dr. Roland Mengyi (born 1 March 1975) is a Hungarian jurist and politician, member of the National Assembly (MP) for Tiszaújváros (Borsod-Abaúj-Zemplén County Constituency XII then VI) from 2010 to 2018.
+Roland Mengyi (born 1 March 1975) is a Hungarian jurist and politician, member of the National Assembly (MP) for Tiszaújváros (Borsod-Abaúj-Zemplén County Constituency XII then VI) from 2010 to 2018.
 He was appointed President of the General Assembly of Borsod-Abaúj-Zemplén County in 2010, serving in this capacity until 2014.

 Career

 He finished his academic studies at the Pázmány Péter Catholic University.
 Currently he attends the Faculty of Business Administration of the Corvinus University of Budapest.
 Mengyi became a member of the Parliamentary Committee on European Affairs on 14 May 2010.
 He also served as a member of the Economic and Information Technology Committee (from 2 November 2010 to 30 December 2011; and from 18 June 2012 to 5 May 2014).
 He was re-elected MP during the 2014 parliamentary election.
 Thereafter he became a member of the Legislative Committee, and beside that he functioned as a vice-chairman of the Economic Committee.